International Education in Toronto

 If you head east or west of the downtown area instead, you’ll find as many international schools in either direction too.
 Burlington and Hamilton to the west of Toronto and Whitby to the east each have an international school too, making a life away from the traffic and bustle even easier.

-Below, we have compiled our top 10 international schools in Toronto.
-However, there are another 20 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Toronto according to our users.
+However, there are another 21 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Toronto based on your requirements.